infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Governments & UN/IAP/Growth Charts_A Diagnostic Tool_India.md

 		-  The correlation between Z scores and percentiles can be confusing and in the recent WHO Multicenter Growth Reference (MGRS) 2006 study, these correlations have been spelt out by the WHO
 - Growth charts mainly belong to two types: growth standards and growth references.
 Growth standards are prescriptive and define how a population of children should grow given the optimal nutrition and optimal health.
 Growth references on the other hand are descriptive and are prepared from a population which is thought to be growing in the best possible state of nutrition and health in a given community.
 These describe the growth of children at that time.
 They represent how children are growing rather than how they should be growing.
 	- WHO 2006 growth charts for children under 5 years is an example of growth standards.
 They delineate how children of the world under the age of 5 years should grow if most of the controllable variables are kept optimal as opposed to this 1989 Agarwal et al.,[3] data and 2007 Indian growth charts by Khadilkar et al.,[7] for affluent children are an example of growth references which describe how children in India were growing at the given time.
+	- Advantage of having a growth standard such as WHO 2006 charts is that children of all countries, races, ethnicity can be compared against a single standard thus assessment becomes more objective and easy to compare.
+	- The disadvantage of using charts such as these is that they are likely to over diagnose underweight and stunting in a large number of apparently normal children[8] in the developing countries such as India.
+	- Advantage of a reference is that they are true representative of the existing growth pattern of children and allow us to study the secular trend in terms of height, weight, and obesity.
+The downside of reference curves is that they need to be updated at least once in a decade and in modern times as obesity is on the rise they are likely to define overweight children as normal
+- WHO recommends using -2Z (3rd percentile) scoresfor diagnosis of stunting and underweight and -3Z(1st percentile) for the diagnosis of severe stunting and severe underweight.
+- Use of WHO 2006 growth charts are likely over diagnosed stunting or underweight or both in developing countries. [[Stunting]]
+	-  In a recent multicentric study done on 1493 affluent preschool Indian children (selected from all zones of India) published by the author the Mean Z scores for height, weight, BMI,and weight for height (-0.75(1.1), -0.59(1.1), –0.19(1.22) and -0.26(1.18), respectively) were below the WHO 2006 standards.
+The overall incidence of stunting was 13.6% andunderweight was 8.5% amongst affluent Indian children under the age of five years.
+	- This percentage is likely to behigher in rural areas and in under privileged urban areasalthough at the present time no such data is available fromIndia.

 **Table 1: Correlation between percentiles and Z scores for World Health Organization charts**